 Increase awareness of key stakeholders regarding the availability of free information and resources regarding imported timber risks to enable better EUTR compliance.

-LIFE II will include a range of actions aimed to strengthen the compliance with EUTR in the European timber and furniture industry.
+LIFE II will include a range of actions aimed to strengthen the compliance with EUTR in the European timber industry.
 These include:

 Free workshops for SME’s in project countries and EU wide.